-- In simple terms, if there are two columns A and B and for column A if there are multiple values of column B then we say that MVD exists between A and B - The multivalued dependency is denoted by ---- - If there exists a multivalued dependency then the table is not in 4th normal form. - For example : Consider following table for information about student
+- In simple terms, if there are two columns A and B and for column A if there are multiple values of column B then we say that MVD exists between A and B - If there exists a multivalued dependency then the table is not in 4th normal form. - For example : Consider following table for information about student

 sid Course Skill

-1 с English
+1 С English

 C++ German

 2 Java English

 French

 Here sid = 1 leads to multiple values for courses and skill.
-Following table shows this sid → Course sid → Skill
+Following table shows this sid -" Course sid -" Skill

 sid Course Skill

 1 С English

 1 C++ German

 1 С German

-1 C++ Eng
+1 C++ English

 2 Java English

 2 Java French